-BACKGROUND INFORMATION:

-The Lakes Area Homeowners Association (LAHA), which represents homeowners living around Walled Lake, has proposed to apply to the Michigan Department of Natural Resources (MDNR) for a permit to participate in the goose nest destruction program.
+BACKGROUND INFORMATION: The Lakes Area Homeowners Association (LAHA), which represents homeowners living around Walled Lake, has proposed to apply to the Michigan Department of Natural Resources (MDNR) for a permit to participate in the goose nest destruction program.
 In the attached letter, LAHA is requesting a resolution of support from the City of Novi, which is required by MDNR to accompany LAHA's application.
-A similar request by LAHA was approved by the City Council on March 8, 2010 because one of the recommendations from an engineering study commissioned by the Walled Lake Improvement Board was that the population of geese be controlled to improve the overall health of the lake.
+A similar request by LAHA was approved by the City Council on December 8, 2014.

 The enclosed Frequently Asked Questions (FAQ) from MDNR provides additional information about the program.
 According to MDNR, nest destruction is an effective means to encourage migration of breeding adult geese to the north.
-LAHA has not identified specific locations for nest destruction, but will be contacting property owners once the locations are identified to seek permission.
+LAHA has not identified specific locations for nest destruction but will be contacting property owners once the locations are identified to seek permission.

-If approved, the goose nest destruction would occur in April for the next five years.
-LAHA would fund, administer and coordinate the effort and would require no funding or additional effort from the City beyond consideration of the resolution.
+If approved, the goose nest destruction would occur for the next five years.
+LAHA would fund, administer, and coordinate the effort and would require no funding or additional effort from the City beyond consideration of the resolution.

-RECOMMENDED ACTION: Approval of resolution in support of Lakes Area Homeowners Association's request to participate in the Michigan Department of Natural Resources Goose Nest Destruction Program.
+RECOMMENDED ACTION: Approval of resolution in support of Lakes Area Homeowners Association's request to participate in the Michigan Department of Natural Resources Goose Nest Destruction Program for Walled Lake.